JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 with me whether the experiment which I propose as a means of vindicating your innocence, may not also be made a means of recovering the lost Diamond as well.
-When you left Miss Verinder’s sitting-room, with the jewel in your hand, you went back in all probability to your own room—-”
+When you left Miss Verinder’s sitting-room, with the jewel in your hand, you went back in all probability to your own room—”

 “Yes? and what then?”